thehyve/transmart-core/docker/transmart-api-server/README.md

 ## Ports

-The image exposes the following ports:
+The docker-compose script exposes the following ports:

 Value    | Type  | Description
 ---------|-------|-----------------
 8081     | `tcp` | Port of the API Server

 ## Volumes

-None
+- `transmart-db-data`